HyagoOliveira/SpriteLegacyAnimation/README.md

 Nowadays, the main advantage of the Legacy Animation System is simplicity: just create the Animation Clip asset and play it using the Animation component.
 The downside is that this system was not implemented to change references types, like swapping sprites from a SpriteRenderer component.

-This package overcomes this problem by using the SpriteLegacyAnimation with an Animation component.
-With it, Sprites animations can be previewed and played both on Editor and Runtime.
+This package overcomes this problem.
+With it, Sprites animations can be previewed and played both on Editor and Runtime, using a SpriteRenderer or Image component.

 ## How To Use